 Of Ngati Porou descent Peter is a former Chairman of Te Awe Wellington Maori Business Network.
 In this role he worked closely with regional and national business networks.

 Martin has held several senior executive roles in the public sector.
 He was previously New Zealand’s Controller and Auditor-General and Secretary for Transport.
-For ten years he was also the Chief Executive of the Ministry for Culture and Heritage – the Ministry which is responsible for government policy, funding, and oversight of Crown agencies in the arts, museum, built heritage, sport, recreation, film and broadcasting sectors.
+For ten years he was also the Chief Executive of the Ministry for Culture and Heritage.

 Martin is now working as a consultant and director.
 He is currently also the Independent Chair for Greater Wellington Regional Council’s Finance, Risk and Assurance Committee.

-Earlier in his career Martin was an Assistant Auditor-General.
-In this capacity he helped design many aspects of the New Zealand public management system, including being one of the architects of the Public Finance and Audit Acts.
-Martin is a Fellow of the Chartered Accountants Australia and New Zealand, and has an honours degree in Economics.
+Earlier in his career Martin was an Assistant Auditor-General where he helped design aspects of the New Zealand public management system, including the Public Finance and Audit Acts.
+Martin is a Fellow of the Chartered Accountants Australia and New Zealand and has an honours degree in Economics.